 “Buy” a Free Admission Ticket to the Palace of Versailles

-In 2024, all visitors need time-slot reservations to see the main palace at Versailles.
-Free timed reservations are possible for visitors qualifying for free admission (or having some alternative ticket).
+In 2025, all visitors need time-slot reservations to see the main palace at Versailles.
+Free timed reservations are possible for visitors qualifying for free admission (or having some alternative ticket such as the Paris Museum Pass).

 All children under 18 and European Union citizens (and long-term residents in France) under 26 get into the palace and most sights at Versailles for free.
 Make free online reservations and then go directly to the main entrance (security line) with documentary proof.
-To make the free reservation, “buy” the chateau and Trianon tickets separately and select the “free ticket” option.
+To make the free reservation, “buy” the chateau and Trianon tickets separately at the official website and select the “free ticket” option.

-The exception to the free admission rule is access to the gardens on the “Grandes Eaux Musicales and Jardines Musicaux” days during high-season weekends when the fountains are playing and most high-season weekdays when larger parts of the garden are open.
+The exception to the free admission rule is access to the gardens on the “Grandes Eaux Musicales and Jardines Musicaux” days during the summer when the fountains are playing and larger parts of the garden are open.
 Full admission is payable for the gardens on these days by all visitors, except free for children under 6 years old.

 The Palace of Versailles is a very popular day-trip destination from Paris.
 Many bus tours are available, taking a Vespa scooter tour certainly is more exciting, but using public transportation from Paris to Versailles is very simple too with the RER train line C5 giving direct access from downtown Paris to Versailles in half an hour.
 A great option is a full-day bike tour of Versailles‘s extensive park including the train from Paris, palace admission, and time to buy a picnic lunch at the local market.